roncampbell/NICAR2019/Gathering and cleaning data in R.md

 We have a wealth of information here.
 If you're say, a school district administrator in Calaveras County, you can use this data to see how many 5-year-old children to expect in your kindergarten classes in 2025.
 But for most people this is too much of a good thing.
 We need to summmarize.
 We also want to be able to document our work.
 We can do both with a script.

 To create a script in R Studio, click on the green "+" button at the upper left corner of the screen and then click on the words "R Script".
 I usually begin a script by listing the packages needed for that script; this way I can run the script independently of any other work I am doing.
-To stay organized, I usually keep a project in a folder or a set of folders on my computer; all the R scripts go in a subdirectory called, naturally, Scripts.
+To stay organized, I usually keep all the information for a project together in a folder or a set of folders on my computer; all the R scripts go in a subdirectory called, naturally, Scripts.

 Here's the code for summarizing population change by county by decade.

 <code>library(tidyverse)        # make sure tidyverse is on

 CA_popsum <- CA_popest %>%      # create new dataframe